 You don’t have to remember those passwords.

-This happens to me occasionally, and I, too, find it frustrating.
+But it happens at other times as well.
 Fortunately, there are several workarounds that don’t require you to remember anything other than your password vault’s master password.

 Become a Patron of Ask Leo! and go ad-free!